facet-lang/facet/docs/computation-types.md

 As discussed above, computations embed values via `return`; values embed computations via `thunk` (in Facet, `{x}` is a 0-ary suspended computation).
 So the general solution is probably to place variables of computation type in the context and treat value patterns as automatically lifted over `return`s.

 (Alternatively, the pattern `[a]` could bind a variable `a` of suspended computation type, requiring us to `!` (force) it to use it elsewhere.
-The two approaches are broadly equivalent, but it feels a bit strange to change the apparent type like that.)
+The two approaches are broadly equivalent, but it feels a bit strange to change the apparent type like that.
+On the other hand, it’s unfortunate that `a` claims to be able to perform effects!)